Print secure barcode tickets with copy protection

 - Barcode tickets cannot be forged because each ticket has a unique barcode.

-- Use random numbers with 10digits, serial numbers or import other numbers from a CSV or text file.
+- Use random numbers with 10digits, serial numbers, or text barcodes or import other barcodes (numbers or text) from an Excel or text file.

 - Barcode tickets cannot be copied because each barcode can only be used once to enter.